muratk3n/thirdwave/en/README.md

 nothing.
 If anything you have overloaded this person, with bunch of unnecessary input which adds to the noise not signal.
 Chatroom is full of trollers, they are jumping and down and screaming "his ears look FUNNNYYYY!", things like that, it's a mess.

-I am Toffler's best student.
-THE ONE TRUE HEIR.
-You could say the primary thing I do is trying to gauge the development of TW.
-And I am telling you, this shit aint ready.
+This shit aint ready.
 At least not in the way it is perceived / applied today.

 ---